 1.3 Learning for Preschoolers (2 to 6 years old)

 1.3.1 Language (Reading and Writing)

 Literacy skills are a foundational learning component for preschoolers.
-These skills primarily relate the ability to read and write in one or more languages.
-Singapore’s education system mandates that primary and secondary school students are required to undertake a second language (Mother tongue) as an examinable subject.
+These skills primarily relate to the ability to read and write in one or more languages.
+Singapore’s education system mandates that primary and secondary school students are required to undertake a second language (Mother Tongue) as an examinable subject.
 As such, it is important for students to not just be proficient in the English language, but in their mother tongue as well.

 To boost reading capabilities, preschoolers should be exposed to a wide variety of reading materials and educational content.
 These include: